-Walking is one of Britain’s favourite pastimes – and an important source of tourism revenue in the Ribble Valley and Forest of Bowland.
+Walking is one of Britain’s favourite pastimes – and an important source of tourism revenue in rural areas.

 The picturesque upper Ribble Valley around Clitheroe is criss-crossed with footpaths and bridleways and more and more tourists are choosing to explore the delights of rural Lancashire on foot.